-Indicator (c) The Edgecombe YDC has a Memorandum of Understanding with the My Sister's Place, which covers providing victim services, including emotional support to victims of sexual abuse.
+Indicator (c) The CYDC has a Memorandum of Understanding with the Ester House of Stanly County which covers providing victim services including emotional support to victims of sexual abuse.
 A review of the MOU shows the document outlines what each party agrees to provide as part of the agreement.
-The agreement is current, and an interview with the My Sister's Place representative confirmed the relationship and what services are provided to victims of sexual abuse.
+The agreement is current and an interview with the Ester House of Stanly County representative confirmed the relationship and what services are provided to victims of sexual abuse.
 The NCDJJ PREA Office has a relationship with the state-wide rape crisis agency North Carolina Coalition Against Sexual Assault (NCCASA).
-There have not been reported cases in which a resident of Edgecombe Juvenile Detention has engaged in services with the Local RCC as a result of abuse in the facility or elsewhere in their lives.
-Residents knew they could ask to speak to the mental health clinical staff or their case workers, which seemed more comfortable for most than an outside agency.
+There have not been reported cases in which a resident of Cabarrus Juvenile Detention has engaged in services with the Local RCC as a result of abuse in the facility or elsewhere in their lives.
+Residents knew they could ask to speak to the mental health clinical staff who if not on site and communicate through a video telehealth set up in the facility.

 Indicator (d).
-Edgecombe YDC provides the residents with an understanding of the levels of confidentiality in their communication with legal representatives or their parents.
-In interviews with the Mental Health Clinician, she reported they regularly remind residents about the limits of confidentiality related to any individuals at risk of harm.
+CYDC provides the residents with an understanding of the levels of confidentiality in their communication with legal representatives or their parents.
+During COVID-19 the facility began to use video for court and visits from attorneys.
 The residents understand these restrictions and that even during the phone call, staff can only hear their side of the question.
 Residents support that the staff does not hover while they are on calls or when visits occur.
 The detainees are not limited to the mail they can send.
 Resident phone calls are made at no financial cost to the youth or their families.
-As noted, many reporting options have preaddressed envelopes for the Juveniles to use.
-My Sister's Place staff also confirmed the crisis counseling they provided individuals would not prevent reporting any ongoing abuse.
-Residents report they can also talk with their families or their attorney in confidence.
+As noted many reporting options have pre-addressed envelope for the Juveniles to use.

-Resident victims at Edgecombe YDC can access victim advocates for emotional support.
-The agency has entered into a Memorandum of Understanding with the My Sister's Place to provide support to victims (Indicator (c).
-As part of the audit process, the Auditor spoke by phone to My Sister's Place representatives, who confirmed their ability to provide service to the Edgecombe YDC facility.
-The PREA Brochure and signage throughout Edgecombe YDC had a toll-free number for residents to access from the unit phone in the facility or with their case manager.
-The posting and expect respect brochure which has a national hotline number, informs residents they can call or write to outside agencies who could come to the facility to provide services as a professional visit.
+Resident victims at CYDC can access victim advocates for emotional support.
+The agency has entered into a Memorandum of Understanding with the Ester House of Stanly County to provide support to victims (Indicator (c).
+As part of the audit process, the Auditor spoke by phone to Ester House of Stanly County representatives who confirms their ability to provide service to the CYDC facility.
+The

+PREA Brochure and signage throughout CYDC had a toll-free number for residents to access from the unit phone in the facility or with their case manager.
+The posting and expect respect brochure informs residents they can call or write to outside agencies who could come to the facility to provide services as a professional visit.
 Residents could identify how confidential the communication is within the facility, including mail and telephone contacts.
 Residents also knew that outside counseling staff could be spoken to in a professional visiting setting.
-The Auditor could see posters for the local Rape Crisis Agency, NCCASA, and Department of Social Services for those detained.
+The Auditor could see, posters for the local Rape Crisis Agency, NCCASA, and legal assistance for those detained.
 All indicators of this standard were covered in policy that supported compliance and the documentation visible on the tour and through interviews with residents and outside organizations.
-The Auditor suggested discussions between the facility and the local RCC to see if outreach programs could benefit juveniles and staff and ensure continued communication between the agencies.
+The Auditor suggested discussions between the facility and the local RCC to see if there are outreach programs that could benefit juveniles, and staff and ensure continued communication between the agencies.